 \subsection{Convergence analysis of GD for the three cases}

-Let us proceed to analyze the convergence of GD in the three cases introduced in \refsec{sec:magnit}.
-For each case, we provide conditions to ensure that the sequence generated by GD has non increasing objective function values.
-Moreover, we quantify the rate of convergence on the basis of the number of steps that GD spends in each case.
+Let us proceed to analyze the convergence of GD in the three cases introduced in \cref{sec:magnit}.
+For each case, we provide conditions to ensure that the sequence generated by GD has decreasing objective function values.
+Moreover, we quantify the rate of convergence based on the number of steps that GD spends in each case.